Top 10 Superfoods List for Mind-Body Wellness

 Many plant foods contain good quality protein.
 It is not necessary to eat meat if you prefer not to, although for good health, some people must include small amounts of fish or meat in their diet.
 Animal protein is acid-forming, so it is best to limit your portions to a few small servings a week.
 3-5 ounces at a time is plenty.

-Include a variety of foods from the top 10 superfoods list as part of your daily diet.
-It is especially easy when you drink some of them.
-Nutritious drinks such as berry smoothies and green tea add a real boost of healthy nutrients and are tasty too.
-For health concerns, emphasize healing super foods in your diet that specifically benefit those concerns.
+Include a variety of nutrient-dense foods from the top 10 superfoods list in each meal as part of your daily diet.
+It is especially easy to include these foods in your diet when you drink some of them.
+Nutritious drinks such as berry superfood smoothies and green tea add a real boost of healthy nutrients and are tasty too.

 For more ways to improve your well-being, visit the Healthy Living Guide.